Lebanon Online Marketing Country Profile

 There are many differences between the results we get from the American and Lebanese Google pages.
 The first thing we notice is that there are 4 paid advertisements on the US version of Google and a full pack of Product Listing Ads (PLAs), whereas there is product listing ads on the Lebanese website.
 This indicates opportunity on both pages for marketers to get front-page results through PPC advertising on this search term.
 However, it is also noteworthy that every link – paid ad or not – on the U.S. site leads to an online clothing store.
 On the Lebanese page, only three organic links lead to online clothing stores.
 The rest (not all pictured) lead to blogs and videos about Arabic and Islamic clothing.
 This could indicate that the difficulties faced in Lebanon in establishing e-commerce sites negatively affect the state of PPC in the country.

-Next, we will search for “offices for rent in New York/Beirut” in the U.S. and Lebanon:
+Next, we will search for “apartments for rent” in the U.S. and Lebanon:

 This search shows many more paid results in the United States than in Lebanon.
 One would expect this to be a search term with a lot of PPC advertising because it is targeted to a region and indicates intent to buy, which is why all the paid spots on Google.com are taken.
 However, the lack of companies engaging in PPC in Lebanon leads to only 1 paid results on Google.com.lb.
 Marketers able to successfully target Lebanon should expect much less competition than they would find in the United States for these highly desired spots.

 Geo-targeting can help marketers to focus in on audiences most likely to be interested in their product.
 In Lebanon, marketers would want to focus on targeting large cities and the capital to ensure that the people they are targeting are tech-savvy, ready and able to buy, and interested.
 Here are some cities in Lebanon that might be worth the investment: